chhyyi/chhyyi/README.md

 # Education & work experience
-I majored in Physics but I used only classical electromagnetism for many years.
+* I majored in Physics but I used only classical electromagnetism for many years.
-until May 2021, as a postdoctoral researcher, I've studied metamaterials; Mainly absorbers working with microwave by computational electrodynamics simulation.
+* until May 2021, as a postdoctoral researcher, I've studied metamaterials; Mainly absorbers working with microwave by computational electrodynamics simulation.
-In 2022, I took an educational course about machine learning/deep learning for about 6 months.
+* 2022, I took an educational course about machine learning/deep learning for about 6 months.
 (AIFFEL by Modulabs, Korea)
-In SEP 2023, I'm working as an postdoc researcher in UNIST, Ulsan, Korea In DEC 2024, I moved to QMEP lab, department of physics, ChangWon National University, Korea.
+* SEP 2023, I'm working as an postdoc researcher in UNIST, Ulsan, Korea
+* DEC 2024, I moved to QMEP lab, department of physics, ChangWon National University, Korea.

 # Repositories
 ## Currently working on...